superlinked/superlinked/framework/reference/dsl/app/rest/rest_app.md

     Args:
         sources (Sequence[RestSource | DataLoaderSource]): The list of sources, which can be either RestSource or DataLoaderSource.
-        queries (Sequence[RestQuery]): The list of queries to be executed by the RestApp. endpoint_configuration (RestEndpointConfiguration): The configuration for the REST endpoints. online_executor (InMemoryExecutor): The in-memory executor that will be used to run the app.
+        indices (Sequence[Index]): The list of indices to be used by the RestApp. queries (Sequence[RestQuery]): The list of queries to be executed by the RestApp. vector_database (VectorDatabase): The vector database instance to be used by the RestApp. context (ExecutionContext): The execution context for the RestApp. endpoint_configuration (RestEndpointConfiguration): The configuration for the REST endpoints.

     ### Ancestors (in MRO)

+    * superlinked.framework.dsl.app.online.online_app.OnlineApp
     * superlinked.framework.dsl.app.app.App
     * abc.ABC
     * typing.Generic
+    * superlinked.framework.dsl.query.query_mixin.QueryMixin

     ### Instance variables